Self-induced heterogeneity in deeply supercooled liquids

-In Fig.~\ref{fig:FP2}(a) we show the evolution with $P$ of the bulk FP potential $V_b(Q)$.
+Fig.~\ref{fig:FP2}(a) shows the evolution with $P$ of the bulk FP potential $V_b(Q)$.
 For $P=35$ (near the experimental glass transition), we show $V_\alpha(Q)$ for individual samples.
 The evolution of $V_b(Q)$ resembles previous results~\cite{berthier2013overlap}, and demonstrates the approach to a random first-order phase transition (possibly) occurring at larger $P$.
 The non-convexity of $V_b(Q)$ at large $P$ stems from using a small $N$ and is absent in larger systems~\cite{guiselin2020random}.
 An estimate of the bulk configurational entropy~\cite{berthier2014novel} follows the free energy difference $\Delta V_b$ between high and low $Q$ values, see Fig.~\ref{fig:FP2}(a).

-The evolution of $V_b(Q)$ is smooth, but we detect at each state point surprisingly large sample-to-sample fluctuations.
-For $P=35$, we obtain a range of $V_\alpha(Q)$ resembling the measured over the range $P \in [28, 40]$, i.e. from the mode-coupling crossover to below the experimental glass transition.
-This shows that spatial fluctuations of the configurational entropy are surprisingly large in this model system.
-To our knowledge, such variations have not been observed before.
+The evolution of $V_b(Q)$ is smooth, but the sample-to-sample fluctuations observed at each state point are surprisingly large.
+For $P=35$, we obtain a range of $V_\alpha(Q)$ resembling the measured $V_b(Q)$ over the range $P \in [28, 40]$, i.e. from the mode-coupling crossover to below the experimental glass transition.
+This shows that spatial fluctuations of the configurational entropy are surprisingly large, which, to our knowledge, has never been observed before.